 Ceramic Tile Flooring

-Ceramic tile is easily maintained, and more importantly is strong and durable.
-There are many customizable options, almost more than any other option, from planks to rectangles to squares and mosaic.
+Ceramic tile is easily maintained, and more importantly, is strong and durable.
+There are many customizable options, almost more than any other option, from planks to rectangles to squares and mosaics.
 Ceramic tile also maintains cooler temperatures in hot climates, making it an ideal option for a Southern California beach home.